DMarke99/CPP-Projects/NeuralNetwork/README.md

 ##### Private Attributes:

-inputs: The number of nodes in the first layer of the RNN.
+inputs: The number of nodes in the first layer of the ANN.
-outputs: The number of nodes in the output layer of the RNN.
+outputs: The number of nodes in the output layer of the ANN.
 W: The weights associated with each pair of adjacent layers.
-layers: The layer scheme of the RNN.
+layers: The layer scheme of the ANN.
 activation: The activation function used in the hidden layers.
 Choice between Sigmoid, ReLU, leaky ReLU and linear.
-classify: A boolean determining whether the RNN is used as a classifier.
+classify: A boolean determining whether the ANN is used as a classifier.
 If a classifier, softmax is used in final layer.

 ##### Methods